khoiminhvo32/PrestaShop_Debug_Docker/README.md

 - Use this command to build up the Project: `docker-compose up`

 ### Step 6:
-- After finish building the Project, choose a specific `.php` file and press `f5` to debug
+- After finish building up the Project, choose a specific `.php` file and press `f5` to debug